Public Transit Use

 LaChapelle, U., & Frank, L.D.
 (2009).
 Transit and health: Mode of transport, employer-sponsored public transit pass programs, and physical activity.
 Journal of Public Health Policy, 30, 573-594.

-Public Transit Use Sustainable Development Goals
+Public Transit Use in the Sustainable Development Goals

 11. Make cities inclusive, safe, resilient and sustainable